AlexJReid/blog/content/posts/bigtable-filtering.md

 We could port the DynamoDB solution from the previous post to Bigtable.
 As Bigtable has no sort key in which to store the creation date, it would get promoted to be part of the row key.
 Although simple to implement, it will have the same drawbacks as the DynamoDB version.
 There is no equivalent of DynamoDB Streams to create the duplicates in an event-driven manner, meaning this work will be pushed out to the client program, or a sweeper process running on a schedule.

 ### Regular expression row filter
-Instead of loading in millions of duplicates, we could use Bigtable's `RowFilter` support, coupled with a start and end key.
+Instead of loading in millions of duplicates, we could use Bigtable's `RowFilter`, coupled with a start and end key.
 By providing a start and end key, Bigtable will only scan the relevant products, in reverse time order.
 If the key also contains a language, only those rows will be scanned.
 When using a filter, it is essential to whittle down the possible results as much as possible using keys and a range scan.

 We filter rows out through the evaluation of a regular expression, generated for the submitted query.
 In a sense this is similar to a DynamoDB filter - the database is reading the row (neither are columnar) and only sending results that pass the filter back to the client program.
 The big difference with Bigtable is the fact that nodes are a _sunk cost_ we reading tens of thousands of rows does not matter.
 Of course, this inefficiency will catch up with us as volume increases.
 Resources are not infinite and the shape of the data will make query performance less predictable. **This post will explore this approach in more detail.**